andmos/bats-examples/README.md

 }
 ```

-And run the testa again:
+And run the tests again:

 ```sh
 $ bats tests/extract-booknotes.bats